spicelang/spice/docs/docs/language/switch-statements.md

 ## Fallthrough

 In Spice, the `switch` statement does not fall through by default.
-This means, that if you don't have to use the `break` keyword to prevent the next case from being executed, like in other languages.
-In Spice, you have to use the `fallthrough` keyword to fall through to the next case.
-This originated from the assumption, that you more often have the situation, that you only want to execute one branch, instead of having fallthrough behavior.
+This means, that you don't need to use the `break` keyword to prevent the next case from being executed, like in other languages.
+In Spice, you have to use the `fallthrough` keyword to fall through to the next case branch.
+This originated from the assumption, that you more often want to execute one branch, instead of having fallthrough behavior.

 The fallthrough keyword can be used like this:
 ```spice